lowderchris/FRoDO/README.md

 A set of routines for the calculation of the magnetic vector potential can be computed using the appropriate commands,

     $ cd compA
-    (Macintosh) $ f2py -m compA --fcompiler=gfortran -I/usr/local/include/ -L/usr/lib/libnetcdff.so.5 -lnetcdff --f90flags='-fopenmp' -lgomp -c main.f90 shared.f90 input_output.f90 vectorpot.f90
-    (Linux) $ f2py -m compA --fcompiler=gfortran -I/usr/lib64/gfortran/modules -L/usr/lib64/libnetcdff.so.5 -lnetcdff --f90flags='-fopenmp' -lgomp -c main.f90 shared.f90 input_output.f90 vectorpot.f90
+    $ f2py -m compA --fcompiler=gfortran -I/path/to/gfortran/modules/ -L/path/to/libnetcdff.so.5 -lnetcdff --f90flags='-fopenmp' -lgomp -c main.f90 shared.f90 input_output.f90 vectorpot.f90

 Note that this requires specification of the location of netCDF libraries on the current machine.
-For one of the linux machines, these paths should be:
+This may vary for the particular machine and method of installation of netCDF libraries.
+As an example, for a Linux machine, libraries are located using,

     -I/usr/lib64/gfortran/modules -L/usr/lib64/libnetcdff.so.5 -lnetcdff

-For a macintosh machine, these should be located with:
+For a sample Macintosh machine (with Homebrew netCDF), these should be located with:

     -I/usr/local/include/ -L/usr/lib/libnetcdff.so.5 -lnetcdff